Novels by Carol Ashby

 To create characters that are true to their times, I happily immersed myself in many facets of that ancient culture, from political affairs to the details of home life.
 The research I performed to write this series is the source of the detailed information shared at this website.

-The eight novels of the series will take you around the Empire, from Germania and Britannia to Thracia, Dacia, and Judaea and, of course, to Rome itself.
+The nine novels of the series will take you around the Empire, from Germania and Britannia to Thracia, Dacia, and Judaea and, of course, to Rome itself.

 Are some wounds too deep to forgive?

 With a ruthless father who murdered for the family inheritance, Marcus Drusus plans to do the same.
 In AD 122, Marcus follows his brother Lucius to Judaea and plots to frame a zealot for his older brother’s death.
 But the plan goes awry, and Lucius is rescued by a Messianic Jewish woman.
 Her oldest brother is a zealot and a Roman soldier killed her twin, but Rachel still persuades her father Joseph to put his love for Jesus above his anger with Rome and hide Lucius until he heals.
 More

 Sometimes you have to almost die to discover how you want to live.

 It’s AD 114 in the Roman province of Germania Superior, and being a Christian carries a death sentence.
 Tribune Decimus Lentulus is on the fast track for a stellar political career back in Rome.
 When he’s robbed, blinded, and left for dead, a young German woman who follows the Way finds him.
 More

 When Rome has taken everything, what’s left for a man to give?